-6. Once signed in, Mylio will display Amazon Drive within the Dashboard and Sync panel.
-By default, Amazon Drive will protect all Thumbnails, Previews and Originals.
+6. Once signed in, Mylio will display Amazon Drive within the Dashboard as a Vault.

 Restoring Mylio from Amazon

 - Open and sign in to the Mylio account previously associated with Amazon Drive.

 - Open the Dashboard and ensure Amazon Drive is listed as a Vault.

 - Mylio will automatically begin to download your Mylio catalog and library to the new device.

 If you wish to unregister Amazon Drive as a location that Mylio can sync to, you can do so from the service’s sync preferences.
 By unregistering Amazon Drive, you will prevent Mylio from protecting any new media to Amazon Drive.
 Media currently on Amazon Drive will not be removed from the service.

-- Open Mylio’s Dashboard to locate all current Mylio Devices.
+- Open Mylio’s Dashboard and navigate to the Devices section.

-- Select Amazon Drive and open the Device Settings menu.
+- Select Amazon Drive to open the Device Settings menu.